ValPeF-Code/Woodles/README.md

 # Woodles

+An evolution simulator.
-They eat, drink, reproduce, and behave naturally
+The bugs eat, drink, reproduce, and behave naturally.